ecorey/SUI-Move-Bootcamp-Final-Project/README.md

     sui client publish --gas-budget 10000000

-  After the package is copiled it can be checked in the SUI explorer.
-To publish the package you also need to have an account with a positve sui balance.
-When you first publish a package in VS Code a new wallet is set up and to recieve sui to the new devnet wallet you can go to the sui discord and in the channel for the sui devnet faucet enter the command:
+  After the package is compiled it can be checked in the SUI explorer.
+To publish the package you also need to have an account with a positive sui balance.
+When you first publish a package in VS Code a new wallet is set up and to receive sui to the new devnet wallet you can go to the sui discord and in the channel for the sui devnet faucet enter the command:

       !faucet 0xaddress

   where the, 0xaddess is your wallet address.
-You can also import the account into the welldone wallet using the wallet's mnemonic phrase, and then using the faucet that is in the Welldone wallet through clicking the faucet icon.
+You can also import the account into the Welldone wallet using the wallet's mnemonic phrase, and then using the faucet that is in the Welldone wallet through clicking the faucet icon.

 ---